Register of beneficial owners: how and when to register?

 If the recording person does not resolve the discrepancy, the court may initiate proceedings for the discrepancy.
 Proceedings are mainly initiated in situations where there is a possibility that the irregularity could harm the rights of third parties (for example, business partners) or where it is contrary to the public interest.

 The court investigates the circumstances and examines the evidence in order to confirm or refute the irregularity in question.
-If there are concurrent proceedings for the registration of the correct data (e.g. before a court or notary), the court will usually stay the irregularity proceedings.
+If there are concurrent proceedings for the registration of the correct data (e.g. before a court or notary), the court will normally stay the irregularity proceedings.

 If the court finds that the irregularity is due to a failure by the beneficial owner or other relevant person (e.g. a person with ultimate influence) to cooperate, it states this reason in its decision.
 This finding may then be grounds for imposing a fine for the offence.